 Understanding ROAS as a KPI

 ROAS is defined as the revenue generated from your advertising spend.
-It’s a great indicator of how well your advertising is performing, but it only tells half the story.
+It’s a great indicator of your advertising performance, but it only tells half the story.

 However, ROAS alone only shows how efficient your ad spend is.
-It does not convey if the media campaigns are leading to increased overall revenue.
+It does not convey if the media campaigns lead to increased overall revenue.

 ROAS by stage in the customer journey

-The customer journey is the path a prospect goes through before and after becoming a customer.
-At a high level, it’s broken out into four phases: Awareness, Consideration, Purchase, Loyalty.
+The customer journey is the path a prospect takes before and after becoming a customer.
+At a high level, it’s broken out into four phases: Awareness, Consideration, Purchase, and Loyalty.

 Awareness is when the prospect is first introduced to the brand.
-This can happen through advertising, but also from PR, partnerships, or even word of mouth.
-Most prospects don’t purchase at the awareness stage, because they’re not actively looking to purchase yet.
+This can happen through advertising, PR, partnerships, or even word of mouth.
+Most prospects don’t purchase at the awareness stage because they’re not actively looking to purchase.

-Consideration is when the prospect is considering the brand and evaluating it against competitors.
-At this point the prospect intends to purchase a product, but is researching the exact product and brand.
+Consideration is when the prospect considers the brand and evaluates it against competitors.
+At this point, the prospect intends to purchase a product but is researching the exact product and brand.

 The purchase stage is when the conversion is most likely to occur.
-The prospect has high intent to purchase and included the brand in their final selection.
-It’s imperative that a brand stay top of mind at this stage, to ensure the prospect completes the purchase.
+The prospect intends to purchase and included the brand in their final selection.
+It’s imperative that a brand stay top of mind at this stage to ensure the prospect completes the purchase.

 Once a prospect purchases, they enter the loyalty stage.
-It’s at this stage that the brand attempts to cultivate a long-term relationship with the customer.
+At this stage, the brand attempts to cultivate a long-term relationship with the customer.
 The brand will continually engage with the customer to encourage repeat purchases.

-As you can see each stage of the journey the prospect intent changes and with it the likely ROAS of that audience.
+As you can see, at each stage of the journey, the prospect intent changes and, with it, the likely ROAS of that audience.

-If we only invest in targeting prospects in the Purchase stage, then our campaign will have an extremely high ROAS, but we won’t be introducing the brand to new consumers.
-That means that our campaigns won’t scale, since it’s tied to only the consumers that are very familiar with the brand.
+If we only invest in targeting prospects in the Purchase stage, our campaign will have an extremely high ROAS, but we won’t introduce the brand to new consumers.
+That means our campaigns won’t scale since it’s tied to only the consumers who are very familiar with the brand.